-- Promote implementation of the Working Group's work product, particularly the Recommended Practices and Workbook (including the chapter on Analytical Framework), including through workshops and webinars and by coordinating with the Advocacy and Implementation Network. - Continue to identify barriers to implementation and ways to overcome them, including seeking volunteers to translate work product into other languages. - Encourage Members and NGAs to promote implementation when commenting on laws and guidelines and in speeches and articles. - Conduct a series of training webinars.
+- Promote implementation of the Working Group's work product, particularly the Recommended Practices and Workbook (including the chapter on Analytical Framework), including through workshops and webinars and the use of the self-assessment tool to be developed in 2018-2019, by coordinating with the Promotion & Implementation Team. - Continue to identify barriers to implementation and ways to overcome them, including seeking volunteers to translate work product into other languages. - Encourage Members and NGAs to promote implementation when commenting on laws and guidelines and in speeches and articles. - Conduct a series of training webinars.
 The Working Group will develop a curriculum drawing on the Working Group's work product and agencies' experience that addresses topics ranging from the assessment of dominance to the design of remedies.
 Consider collaborating with other Working Groups to develop an antitrust basics webinar series that includes unilateral conduct.

-$^1 \ The \ report \ is \ available \ at: \ https://icn2017.concorrencia.pt/downloads/materials/UCWG-vertical-restraints-outcomes-of-consultation-process-report-f.pdf$
+$^{^1\} The\ report\ is\ available\ at:\ https://icn2017.concorrencia.pt/downloads/materials/UCWG-vertical-restraints-outcomes-of-consultation-process-report-f.pdf$